Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: Budget-friendly model with plenty of high end features, including a decent field of view (69ft/1000yds), an easy-to-use center focus knob and an extremely light and compact form factor.

 These Skygenius 8×21 Compact Binoculars are the best budget compact binoculars that we tried, thanks to coming in at a low price point while still offering high end features, such as a decent 69ft/1000yds field of view and an easy-to-use center focus knob.
+It has HD vision with quality optics using a lens made with Bk7 Roof Prism and FMC muti-coated broadband green film increasing light transmission for a brighter view and sharper images.
 We also loved that these were lightweight binoculars, weighing just eight ounces, making them easy to stuff in a backpack or even a pocket.

 Though the 8X magnification here is great for a wide range of scenarios, there are several more powerful models on this list.
 Additionally, this is not a waterproof item, so be careful around large bodies of water.
 If you’re worried about mosquitos in the woods, make sure to bring along the best flying insect spray.